 There are various types of glaucoma and symptoms will differ depending on which type you have.

 If you have chronic glaucoma, it can take a long time before you realise you have a problem with your eyesight.
 This is because chronic glaucoma is painless and usually damages the outer edge of the vision and works slowly inwards.
 Without regular checks you may not notice a problem until the glaucoma is near the centre of your vision.

-Acute glaucoma is rare but usually painful often accompanied by blurred vision and haloes around lights.
 If you get these symptoms it is important to seek immediate assistance.
 Contact your optician, doctor or local Accident and Emergency department.